-The source water assessment has rated our two older wells as having a medium susceptibility to microbials, nitrates, industrial solvents, and other industrial contaminants.
-There has not been an assessment done on our new well.
+The source water assessment has rated our wells 1 and 4 as having a medium susceptibility to microbials, nitrates, industrial solvents, and other industrial contaminants.
+There has not been an assessment done on well #5.
 These ratings are due primarily to the close proximity of permitted discharge facilities (septic systems that discharge wastewater into the environment and are regulated by the state and/or federal government) to the wells and the associated activity in the assessment area.
 The wells draw from a confined aquifer.
 A copy of the assessment can be obtained by contacting us as noted above.